In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 5. Canoeing/Kayaking and Fishing

+If you have a canoe or kayak, bring it with you.
+Or make use of the canoe rentals at the caves.
 There is a canoe/boat launch at the Warsaw Caves Conservation Area.
-The park offers canoe rentals, or you can bring your own canoe or kayak.
 Paddling from the canoe launch to the Warsaw dam takes about two hours.
 Don’t forget about the two-hour paddle back!

 A small variety of fish can be found in the Indian River, such as smallmouth bass, perch and sunfish.
 You can fish from the launch or, better yet, fish from your canoe a little further downstream.